-- Mission Level 1 Respite Child Care: Offers respite child care for parents to give them temporary relief from child rearing duties and allows them time to take care of personal business.
+DSS Respite Child Care for Deployed Contingency Operations of 180 days or longer: Offers respite child care for parents to give them temporary relief from child rearing duties and allows them time to take care of personal business.
 Families who qualify as Mission Level 1 deployment support are offered 16 hours per child, per month at no cost.
-Care begins 30 days before Soldier is deployed and ends 90 days after Soldier returns. - Youth Technology Labs (YTLs): (Ages 6-18 years) Provide a safe, secure, and age appropriate place where children and youth can engage in technology-based activities and programs; both key to linking youth with their deployed parents and serving as a vital component of CYS Services Home Work Centers and Mobile Tech Labs that support geographically dispersed children and youth through Operation Military Kids. - Child Behavior Consultants (MFLC): Provide on-site counselors in child and youth programs to offer non-medical, short term, situational, problem-solving counseling services to staff, parents, and children within CYS facilities, garrison schools and summer camps.
+Care begins 30 days before Soldier is deployed and ends 90 days after Soldier returns.

+- Youth Technology Labs (YTLs): (Ages 6-18 years) Provide a safe, secure, and age appropriate place where children and youth can engage in technology-based activities and programs; both key to linking youth with their deployed parents and serving as a vital component of CYS Services Home Work Centers and Mobile Tech Labs that support geographically dispersed children and youth through Operation Military Kids. - Child Behavior Consultants (MFLC): Provide on-site counselors in child and youth programs to offer non-medical, short term, situational, problem-solving counseling services to staff, parents, and children within CYS facilities, garrison schools and summer camps.